China Metro Map 2026 – Lines, Schedule & Tourist Guide

 China Metro Map

-As the capital city of China, Beijing has one of the largest and most connected metro networks in the world — with more than 25 lines and over 400 stations.
-It’s the best way to get around the city, especially since attractions are spread across wide areas.
+As the capital city of China, Beijing has one of the largest and most connected metro networks in the world — with 30 lines in total (including 25 rapid transit metro lines, 1 maglev, 2 tram lines, and 2 suburban lines), 433 stations, and over 900 km of operational length.
+It's the best way to get around the city, especially since attractions are spread across wide areas.

 Where You Can Go by Metro: